-- ACCESS for ELLs 2.0 scores

-- Grades in content area courses

-- Observation information from content-area teachers

-- Parent opinion
+- ACCESS for ELLs 2.0 scores - Grades and performance in content area courses - Observation information from content-area teachers - Parent opinion school for the remainder of his/her school career.)

 The final decision on the exit of a student will be made by the EL teacher, Coordinator of English Learner, Immigrant, and Migrant Education Services, and parent(s).